-I cannot believe it's December already.
-Just a few more weeks of work and then it's winter break!!
-We've been thinking up appetizers for holiday parties, and this seafood spread crostini keeps coming to mind because it's just such a great finger food appetizer.
+We've been planning and trying appetizers for holiday parties, and this seafood spread crostini is always on the top of the list because it's just such a great finger food appetizer.

 Related recipe: Roasted Grapes and Whipped Blue Cheese Crostini

 Try this other amazing baguette appetizer: Tomato Avocado Bruschetta